Overview of Commonwealth financial reporting

 - investment against related entity equity (accumulated reserves).

-Reporting by function is an internationally recognised means of reporting government activities for comparison purposes (in line with the International Monetary Fund's Government Finance Statistics Manual 2001).
+Reporting by function is an internationally recognised means of reporting government activities for comparison purposes (which can be mapped to the IMF's Government Finance Statistics Manual 2001).
 It provides a useful means of understanding government outlays as it allows for the reporting of expenses according to their purpose.

 - general public services